Deep Learning for Sea Surface Temperature Reconstruction under Cloud Occlusion: Model intercomparison and selection

-In this section, we summarize the results of our experiments on the most significant networks investigated.
-We primarily compare three models: two U-Nets and a ViT.
+This section describes the numerical experiments done with the different models and configurations to choose the optimal configuration.
+We primarily compare three models: two U-Nets and one ViT.
 The two U-Nets, referred to as U-Net32 and U-Net64, differ in the number of channels, with the latter having double the number of channels.
 Both models have three downsampling layers, with a topology of [32,64,128,256] for U-Net32 and [64,128,256,512] for U-Net64.
 The numbers 32 and 64 in the network names correspond to the initial number of channels, before downsampling.
-The number of parameters for the three models is provided in Table \ref{tab:params}.
+The number of parameters for the three models is provided in Table~\ref{tab:params}.

 For each model, we consider two variants with different spatial dimensions: 128x128 and 256x256.
-The 128x128 model is actually a combination of four models, each trained on a different region of the input image.
+The 128x128 model is a combination of four models, each trained on a different region of the input image.
 In this case, the evaluation metric is the average performance across the four models.

-Additionally, we vary the number of consecutive input days used for reconstructing the SST, from day t (current day) to day t-s.
+Additionally, we vary the number of "s" consecutive input days used for reconstructing the SST, from the day "t" (current day) to day "t-s".
 We do not consider future days in the reconstruction.

-The performance matric used is the Root Mean Square Error (RMSE) calculating the difference from the reconstructed SST under an artificial mask point and the real SST at that point.
+The performance score used is the Root Mean Square Error (RMSE) calculated as the difference between the reconstructed SST under an artificial cloud occlusion and the real SST at that point.
 The average is measured using the test generator across a total of 50 batches, each consisting of 32 samples (for a total of 1,600 days).
-The RMSE measured in this manner is quite stable, with a standard deviation below 0.002 degrees.

-As explained in Section~\ref{sec:testing-config}, for evaluation purposes we used a generator providing an average percentage of visible sea around around 46\%, that is similar to real data.
-More stressful situations are briefly investigated at the end of this section.
+As explained in Section 3.2, the cloud occlusion generator was set to provide an average percentage of the visible sea of around 46\%, which is similar to real data.
+Results reported in Table~\ref{tab:rmse} show that the quality improvement given by increasing the number of days in the past, saturates after 4 days.